-MODEL CODE FOR SECURITIES TRANSACTIONS BY DIRECTORS
+MODEL CODE FOR SECURITIES TRANSACTIONS

-The Company has adopted the Model Code for Securities Transactions by Directors of Listed Issuers (the "Model Code") as set out in Appendix 10 of the Listing Rules as the required standard for securities transactions by the Directors.
-All Directors, after specific enquiries by the Company, confirmed that they have complied with the required standard set out in the Model Code for the year ended 31 December 2022.
+The Company has adopted the Model Code for Securities Transactions by Directors of Listed Issuers (the "Model Code") as set out in Appendix C3 of the Listing Rules as the required standards for securities transactions by the Directors.
+All Directors, after specific enquiries being made by the Company, confirmed that they have complied with the required standards set out in the Model Code for the year ended 31 December 2024.